Refactorings by Smells

 • Introduce Version Identifier (Show Details ) (Hide Details )

 While the technical API contract remains unchanged, the meaning of the received or returned data might change over time.
-Such semantic mismatches between older and newer version should be documented in the API Description and examples, and then caught during testing, ideally in an automated fashion.
-Implicit versioning and tolerant reading might hide such changes and their impact for quite some time.
+Such semantic mismatches between older and newer versions should be documented in the API Description and examples and then caught during testing, ideally in an automated fashion.
+Implicit versioning an applying the Tolerant Reader pattern [@Daigneau:2011] might hide such changes and their impact for quite some time.

 Tight coupling of data contract